dm3-org/dm3-spec/specification/message-transport-protocol.md

 ## Roadmap and current State

 Version:  1.0
-Author: Heiko Burkhardt, Steffen Kux
+Authors: Heiko Burkhardt, Steffen Kux (corpus.ventures)

 This version of the protocol specification is intended as base for further discussions and alignment with other services, protocols, and applications.